 5) Other things you might want to consider

 - TENS Machine: for pain relief during labor.
-Here’s a list of best TENS/EMS machines for both labor pain simulation and pain relief during childbirth.
+Here’s a list of the best contraction simulator TENS/EMS machines for both labor pain simulation and pain relief during childbirth.

 - Headphones: to listen to some relaxing music during labor.
 These are particularly important if you are doing Hypnobirthing!